 Average Salary: $73,454

-Some of the highest-paid nurses in the healthcare industry, nurse navigators are aptly named since they help patients navigate the sometimes confusing world of health and medical care.
-These types of registered nurses are specifically trained to educate patients about their diagnoses, treatment plans, and prognoses.
-Nurse navigators may also help connect patients to the resources that they need as they move through their treatment plans such as financial or emotional support resources, for example.
+Nurse navigators are some of the highest-paid nurses in the healthcare industry.
+These nurses are aptly named since they help patients navigate the sometimes confusing world of health and medical care.
+Nurse navigators are registered nurses specifically trained to educate patients about their health services.
+This instruction includes:

-#14—Utilization Review Nurse
+#14.
+Utilization Review Nurse

 Average Salary: $73,847

-#13—Occupational Health Nurse
+#13.
+Occupational Health Nurse

 Average Salary: $73,978